 The travels of Ibn Battuta

-From Kilwa Ibn Battuta sailed back north and east over to Oman, on the other side of the Arabian Peninsula.
-He saw traders from India, but he decided not to sail to India.
+From Kilwa Ibn Battuta sailed back north and east over to Oman, on the eastern side of the Arabian Peninsula.
+He saw traders from India, but he decided not to sail to India - yet.
 Instead, he went back to Mecca again for a rest.
 He got to Mecca in the winter of 1330.